StevenTammen/bibledocs.org/content/meta/subject-index.md

 %}}

 ## Prayer {#prayer}

+{{% subject-index-link
+content-type="Live Content"
+content-type-slugified="live-content"
+link="/live-content/on-the-power-of-prayer/"
+study-title="On the power of prayer" page-title="On the power of prayer"

+%}}

 ### Prayer > Access to the throne room of God was purchased with the blood of Christ {#prayer-access-to-the-throne-room-of-god-was-purchased-with-the-blood-of-christ}